altunixon/wips/lns/altina_ln/ASP-a-Volume_1_to_10_Appendix.md

 In this volume, the carriage prepared by Prince Latreille had suspensions and was known as  carriage.
 Only aristocrats could use them.<br/>
 The suspension of this era was the leaf spring.
 A steel plate was fixed to the bottom of the carriage, and the chasis was secured to it.
 Bumps would thus be absorbed through the bending of the steel plate.<br/>
 Even though horses had been supporting the flow of cargo for humans for 2000 years, with the invention of the steam engine and combustion engine, they had gradually faded away.<br/>
-Class
+Class<br/>
 Ranks were used in the Belgarian Army.
 Generalissimo, General, Lieutenant General, Major General, Brigadier General, First Grade, Second Grade, Third Grade, Fourth Grade, Fifth Grade, Sixth Grade, Leading Trooper, Trooper First Class, Trooper.<br/>
-Strictly speaking, the Emperor who was the Commander-in-Chief (and the Field Marshall who commands in his stead) and recruits who had yet to become official soldiers were not part of the military ranks
+Strictly speaking, the Emperor who was the Commander-in-Chief (and the Field Marshall who commands in his stead) and recruits who had yet to become official soldiers were not part of the military ranks<br/>
 The General officers (Generalissimo, General, Lieutenant General, Major General, Brigadier General) could command a thousand or more troops.<br/>
 Private armies existed to, but in order to receive command authority by the military, the condition was that the commander had the nobility title of Vicomte and above.<br/>
 Senior Officers (First Grade, Second Grade, Third Grade) would receive the tasks assigned by the Generals, and would command their subordinates (Junior Officers and Troopers) to perform their mission.<br/>